subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ## Launch and Set Up the Database

-When running the project locally, as it is the case for this guide, it is possible to use the `docker-compose.yml` file that comes with the template to launch a PostgreSQL container.
+When running the project locally it is possible to use the `docker-compose.yml` file that comes with the template to launch a PostgreSQL container.
 To do so, run `sqd up` in your terminal.

 [comment]: # (Launch database container https://i.gyazo.com/907ef55371e1cdb1839d2fe7ff108ee7.gif)

-Squid projects automatically manage the database connection and schema, via an [ORM abstraction](https://en.wikipedia.org/wiki/Object%E2%80%93relational\_mapping).
-In this approach, the schema is managed through migration files.
+Squid projects automatically manage the database connection and schema via an [ORM abstraction](https://en.wikipedia.org/wiki/Object%E2%80%93relational\_mapping).
+In this approach the schema is managed through migration files.
 Because we made changes to the schema, we need to remove the existing migration(s) and create a new one, then apply the new migration.

 This involves the following steps: